Success in Inclusion for Students with Disabilities in a GenEd Classroom

 One of the most powerful elements of inclusion are the social benefits from both the student being included, and the typical students.
 If we miss the opportunity to fully introduce the student to their peers, it becomes a true missed opportunity.
 Peers might make dangerous assumptions about the student, or not fully understand the best ways to engage with their new classmate.
 A fun way to do this is to have the included student introduce themselves!
 This gives peers a chance to see all of the unique qualities the student will bring to their classroom from a first person perspective.
 Setting the tone from the beginning for positive, healthy relationships to form is essential!

 3.)
 Be Proactive About Behavior

 Don't wait for problems to happen - anticipate the possibilities and get ahead of them!
 Creating a helpful behavior plan that all staff understand how to follow is a great start.
 Many students struggle with the differences in structure in a general education setting versus a special education setting.
 Bringing in sensory tools that are discreet and non-distracting can be a helpful way for students to release some anxious energy and exhibit positive behaviors.
-I love these two fidget cubes from Everyday Educate as fidgets for inclusion.
+I love these two fidget cubes from Everyday Educate as fidget band for inclusion.
 They're small (see my hand for size!) with tons of sensory benefits.
 With some explicit training on how to use them in class, students can be gaining needed sensory input without distracting any of their classmates.
 Win, win!